iSQARE-Lab/lab-website/index.md

 # Welcome to iSQARE

-The Intelligent Software Quality Assurance Research & Engineering Laboratory (iSQARE) is a dynamic research group at the University of Hawaiʻi at Mānoa led by Dr. Anthony S. Peruma.
+The Intelligent Software Quality Assurance Research & Engineering Laboratory (iSQARE) is a dynamic research group at the University of Hawaiʻi at Mānoa led by [Dr. Anthony S. Peruma](https://www.peruma.me/){:target="_blank"}.
 We are dedicated to advancing the field of software engineering with a focus on software quality, maintenance, and evolution through empirical studies, intelligent systems, and developer-centered tools.

 {% include section.html %}